 Protecting Canada’s fresh waters should be on the next federal government’s agenda, whichever party wins on October 19.
 And curbing runoff pollution needs to be on the agenda.

-This is a key message in Federal leadership for our living waters, a call to action for the next government of Canada that individuals and organizations are asked to support in advance of the coming election.
-The call to action is the first project under Our Living Waters, a new collaborative initiative administered by Tides Canada, coordinated by the Freshwater Alliance and supported by over 80 freshwater groups from across Canada.
+This is a key message in Federal leadership for our living waters (et en français), a call to action for the next government of Canada that individuals and organizations are asked to support in advance of the coming election.
+The call to action is the first project under Our Living Waters, a new collaborative initiative administered by Tides Canada, and supported by over 80 freshwater groups from across Canada.
 Our Living Waters aims to amplify the voice and impact of Canada’s freshwater community.

 The goal: that all Canadian waters be restored to good health and protected.